godmar02/2017_Coding_Comp/README.md

 This year all teams have been provided with a BBC micro:bit and an assorted box of goodies.
 The BBC micro:bit is a pocket sized computer that was specially designed to teach students the basics of computer programming.
 It can be connected to a wide array of devices and components, which is why we have given you so many to play around with!

 ## What's in your box
 Inside your box your should find a number of small items, do not be afraid if you don't know what they are!
 A quick google along with the word micro:bit always throws up past examples and we have included a number below.
 Feel free to use as many or as little of these as you wish.
-If you have any issues with the equipment please go to your mentor in the first instance.
+If you have any issues with the equipment or you think you may be missing things please go to your mentor in the first instance.
+We may also be able to accommodate requests for small ammounts of additional kit if you let us know.

 - 1x BBC: micro:bit (+ usb cable, battery pack and 40 pin male header connector)
 <img src="https://github.com/godmar02/2017_Coding_Comp/blob/master/IMG_20170822_155717017.jpg" alt="micro:bit" width="200" height="200" />